KutayDemiray/Who-s-In-/group/kutayDemiray_log.md

 took some time to get it right, so I suppose implementing these functions in the actual app will likely be way harder, but at least we now know how to do it.
 I uploaded this app into our GitHub repo as well, so that others can learn how it works without watching tons of low quality Youtube tutorials as I did myself.

+This week was busy in general and I had multiple assignments in other courses, so development was slower.

+### ~ 11.05.2020 - 17.05.2020 ~
+Development is still slow due to other assignments, but at least I've made some progress.
+I implemented the create event feature I had designed earlier into the actual app, and I'll get around to implementing the event list sometime this week as well.

 ****